algo4fun/leetcode-writeups/remove-duplicates-from-sorted-list.md

 ## Algorithm

-2. Loop until the next element is null
+1. Loop until the next element is null
-  2.a.
+  a.
 Store the current node's value
-  2.b.
+  b.
 If the current element is not equal to the next one then skip the current element
-  2.c.
+  c.
 Otherwise: While the current element's value is equal to the stored value we link the previous element to the next one in the list

 ```